Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Washington stats and trends

-- In Washington's 14 games this season, it has five wins against the spread.

-- Washington's games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Washington's games this season have gone over the total in six out of 14 opportunities (42.9%).

-- Washington is 3-3 against the spread and 4-2 overall in games when it puts up more than 20.9 points.
+- When Washington records more than 20.9 points, it is 3-3 against the spread and 4-2 overall.

-- Washington is 3-3 against the spread and 4-2 overall when the team amasses more than 356.9 yards.
+- When Washington churns out over 356.9 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Football Team have 21 giveaways this season, while the Cowboys have 31 takeaways.
+- The Football Team have turned the ball over 21 times, 10 fewer times than the Cowboys have forced turnovers (31).

 Home and road insights